kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

 [pander]: https://theprofessorisin.com/2016/09/12/thedreadedteachingstatement/
 [make empty statements]: https://theprofessorisin.com/2013/01/18/the-weepy-teaching-statement-just-say-no/

-I did a bit of reserach to form the foundation of my argument.
+I did a bit of research to form the foundation of my argument.
 The challenges of teaching CS, especially in times [like today][], are [well-published][].
 I supplemented this public information by cold emailing teaching faculty at a few institutions that particularly interested me.
 Combining this research with my